,

 Navien NPE-240ANavien NPE-240A

-Navien NPE-240A is the premium condensing water heater, one of the largest models from this Korean manufacturer, capable of providing an endless supply of hot water with a high flow rate of 11.2 GPM and amazing efficiency of 0.97.
-Moreover, a cascade system can be utilized for high-demand applications so multiple units can be connected and operated by one controller.
+Navien NPE-240A is a premium condensing water heater from this Korean manufacturer, designed to provide an endless supply of hot water.
+It's one of the largest models available, capable of delivering a high flow rate of 11.2 GPM and an impressive efficiency rating of 0.97.
+The unit can also be used in a cascade system for high-demand applications, with multiple units connected and operated by a single controller.

-Navien NPE-240A is equipped with ComfortFlow Technology to eliminate the water temperature fluctuation or cold water sandwiches.
-The built-in recirculation system ensures faster hot water delivery while the Intelligent Preheating Technology recognizes the pattern usage, all working toward increasing comfort and overall satisfaction.
-It comes with a warranty of 15 years.
+Navien NPE-240A features ComfortFlow Technology, which eliminates water temperature fluctuations and cold water sandwiches.
+The built-in recirculation system ensures faster hot water delivery, while the Intelligent Preheating Technology recognizes usage patterns to increase comfort and overall satisfaction.

 What are the best tank-type condensing water heaters?